 How often do you think news sources report news they know to be fake, false, or purposely misleading?

-And eight and ten independents said that news organization engaged in that.
+And eight in ten independents said that news organizations engage in that.

 No, they had a narrative in mind that they wanted to push.

-So the minute they got one source, just one, to verify whatever they're trying to report, and then multiple news organizations verify the reporting say of the New York Times and the Washington Post and C and NSA, we can verify the New York Times report based on one source.
+So the minute they got one source, just one, to verify whatever they're trying to report, and then multiple news organizations verify the reporting, say, of the New York Times and the Washington Post and seek an end say, we can verify the New York Times report based on one source.

-We haven't seen any negative stories about him that turned out to be wrong because well, no one's a lot of people.
+We haven't seen any negative stories about him that turned out to be wrong because, well, no one's going to be able to do it.

-I don't know if you saw the the piece that came out, how quick tempered Joe is that he doesn't start his day until 9 30.
+I don't know if you saw the piece that came out, how quick-tempered Joe is, that he doesn't start his day until 9.30.

 Well, you just look at his presidential schedule, right?

-I mean, it's very easy to say one thing like, all right, I think Biden's less than one event a day, added up.
+I mean, it's very easy to say one thing like, all right, I think five.

 Less than one.